iexcloud/docs/source/migrating-and-importing-data/load-more-data-into-a-dataset.md

 We'll cover each of the above options.
 No matter the option you choose, however, you must decide how to handle when an incoming record matches (i.e., has the same [Unique Index](../reference/glossary.md#unique-index)) an existing record.

-You can handle matching records (duplicates) in either of these ways:
+You can handle matching records in either of these ways:

-- **Ignore Duplicates:** Skip ingesting the new record.
+- **Ignore matches:** Skip ingesting the new record.
 (Default)
-- **Replace Duplicates:** Overwrite the existing record with the new record.
+- **Replace matches:** Overwrite the existing record with the new record.

-As we over each data ingestion method, we'll call out the duplicate handling options.
+As we over each data ingestion method, we'll call out the matched record handling options.

 ## Load Data from a New Data Source